mell0611/data_science_project/README.md

 ## Data description

 ## Technology
-Jupyter Notebook is a programming language that is selected in this project mainly for inherent "pandas" and "matplotlib" libraries, which are useful to combine, operate, and visualize data.
+Jupyter Notebook is a programming language that is selected mainly for inherent "pandas" and "matplotlib" libraries, which are useful to combine, operate, and visualize data.

 Documentations of the libraries can be found in:
 - [pandas 0.24.2 documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html)